RoaringBitmap/RoaringBitmap/real-roaring-dataset/src/main/resources/real-roaring-dataset/README.md

 ---

-Some bitsets from a real world example, that can be used to transform them into BitSets

-* bitsets_1925630_96.gz  # rows with long[], in this case: long[1925630][96]

-Can be deserialized by first reading an int, that is the amout of rows to come (e.g. 1925630 rows) A row is read by first reading an int, the amount of longs to come (e.g. 96 longs), and then reading those longs.
+All files are zipped collection of textfiles except for bitsets_1925630_96.gz.
+These can be deserialized by first reading an int, that is the amout of rows to come (e.g. 1925630 rows).
+A row is read by first reading an int, the amount of longs to come (e.g. 96 longs), and then reading those longs.
 Used DataInputStream to write this.
 See also BitSetUtilBenchmark.